Corporate Governance Statement – South Australian Produce Market Limited (SAPML)

-10.3 Declaration by CEO and Finance Manager
+7.3 Declaration by CEO and Financial Controller

-11.1 Audit, Corporate Governance and Finance Committee
+8.1 Audit, Corporate Governance and Finance Committee

-11.2 CEO Remuneration
+8.2 CEO Remuneration

-All aspects of the CEO’s remuneration package is fully documented and contained within an up to date employment contract.
-There is no equity component in the package and the company does not have an executive or employee share plan.
-Details of the CEO’s package can be found in the Remuneration Report in each years Annual Report.
+All aspects of the CEO’s remuneration package is fully documented and contained within an up-to-date employment contract.
+There is no equity component in the package and the Company does not have an executive or employee share plan.
+Details of the CEO’s package can be found in the Remuneration Report in each year’s Annual Report.

-11.3 Board Remuneration
+8.3 Board Remuneration

-Non-executive Directors may be reimbursed travel and sustenance expenses arising from Board related or company business.
+Non-executive Directors may be reimbursed travel and sustenance expenses arising from Board related or Company business.